 If You Want To Move: 35 Countries Where Your Social Security Check Goes Furthest

 If you’re a fan of island life, Barbados is a great place to vacation.
 Even with a landmass of just 166 square miles, it’s also home to one of the world’s top 50 GDPs per capita.
 Tourism is obviously a key contributor to the economy, but the country also relies on sugar production, light manufacturing and component assembly for export.
 Sugar cane, vegetables and cotton are important agricultural products in Barbados.

 GDP per capita: $19,329.10

 The Slovak Republic produces grains, potatoes, sugar beets and hops, among other important agricultural contributors.
 On the industrial side, the economy benefits from the production of automobiles, metal, electricity, gas, coke, oil and nuclear fuel.

 Greece is known for its world-class tourism sites, from the ruins of the Acropolis to the rugged caldera of Santorini.
-This country of 10 million-plus residents produces agricultural products like wine, olives and dairy products, and is also known for textiles, chemicals, metal products, mining and petroleum.
+This country of 10 million-plus residents produces agricultural products such as wine, olives and dairy goods, and it also is known for textiles, chemicals, metal products, mining and petroleum.